Marriage and Family Therapy (MFT)

 Students are urged to become Student Affiliates of the American Association of Marriage and Family Therapy (AAMFT).
 Applications are available online at www.aamft.org.

 Marriage and Family Therapy students take four semesters of practicum, which consists of intensive training in the university’s Community Counseling Service (CCS) and off-campus sites.
 In the CCS practicum, students participate on treatment teams under the supervision of licensed professionals and use video recording and live supervision to enhance feedback and client services.
 Students in off-campus practicum sites are supervised by OLLU faculty or qualified professionals.
-Students in the Houston program take part in practicum at selected sites in the greater Houston area.

 From the American Association for Marriage and Family Therapy website